ochrons/scalajs-spa-tutorial/doc/css-in-scala.md

 ## Using styles

-To use the defined inline styles in your React components, you need to `import japgolly.scalacss.ScalaCssReact._` to get the relevant implicit conversions.
+To use the defined inline styles in your React components, you need to `import scalacss.ScalaCssReact._` to get the relevant implicit conversions.
 After that it's as simple as getting a reference to your stylesheet and using the styles in your tags like below.

 ```scala